Page cover image

 Overview

-CoW Protocol is a meta-DEX aggregation protocol that leverages and to find users better prices for trading crypto assets.
+CoW Protocol is a meta-DEX aggregation protocol that leverages trade intents and batch auctions to find users better prices for trading crypto assets.

-The protocol relies on third parties known as "" to find the best execution paths for trade intentโ€” signed messages that specify conditions for executing transaction on Ethereum and EVM-compatible chains.
+The protocol relies on third parties known as "solvers" to find the best execution paths for trade intentโ€” signed messages that specify conditions for executing transaction on Ethereum and EVM-compatible chains.

 Liquidity sources include: